 An angry man stirs up strife, and a hot-tempered man abounds in transgression (Proverbs 29:22).

 I can vividly remember a time when I sat in on a committee hearing and listened to a legislator who regularly attended and publicly identified with our Bible study/ministry in the California Capitol.
 He went on an ad-hominem rage, denouncing another legislator over his supposed incompetence—an unbelieving legislator who had visited the Bible study several times.
 I thought in my heart, Well, he’ll never be back.
 Sure enough, I was right.
 Believers are not to be bad-tempered, irritable, and irascible (i.e., “easily incensed”) people; such antics are characteristic of the old, pre-Christ self !
 States 1 Corinthians 13:5, Christians should be those who are not easily provoked.
 An anger problem equates to a hugely bad testimony and drastically harms the corporate witness of the body of Christ, to say nothing of the loss of momentum for all ministries in the capitol.
 The clear imperative of Scripture is to put off this kind of anger.
 Shun it in yourself and others.

 do not let the sun go down on your anger.

 The prevailing principle of this passage’s Pauline prose is that anger should be dealt with in short order—swiftly and promptly.
-Author Paul was Jewish and the Jewish day ended at sunset.
-“Sunset was regarded as a time limit for a range of activities, for example, the paying of a poor man his wages lest by failing to do so one would be guilty of sinning (Deuteronomy 24:15).”8 In other words, one should deal with anger soon after it arises lest bitterness and resentment set in.
+Author Paul was Jewish, and the Jewish day ended at sunset.
+“Sunset was regarded as a time limit for a range of activities, for example, the paying of a poor man his wages lest by failing to do so one would be guilty of sinning (Deuteronomy 24:15).”8 In other words, we should deal with anger soon after it arises lest bitterness and resentment set in.